sb1992/NETL-Automatic-Topic-Labelling-/README.md

 # NETL-Automatic-Topic-Labelling-

-This package contains script, code files and tools to compute labels for topics automatically using Doc2vec and Word2vec (over phrases) models.
-URLs to Pre-trained models along with annotated datasets are also present over here.
+This package contains script, code files and tools to compute labels for topics automatically using Doc2vec and Word2vec (over phrases) models as part of the publication "Automatic labeeling of topics using neural embeddings".
+URLs to Pre-trained models along with annotated datasets are also given here.

 Pre-Trained Models
 ==========================